work7z/LafTools/README.md

 ## 4. Start Developing

 Once the Go service is running, you should see a URL in the output.
-Copy this URL and paste it into your browser to start developing!
+Copy this URL and paste it into your browser to start developing, let us Go!

 Examples: